baburton/baburton.github.io/index.md

 - **International Olympiad in Informatics**

-  I am currently serving as President of the
-  [The International Olympiad in Informatics (IOI)](http://www.ioinformatics.org/), the premier competition for programing and algorithm design for secondary school students.
+  I currently serve on the International Committee for the [The International Olympiad in Informatics (IOI)](http://www.ioinformatics.org/), the premier competition for programing and algorithm design for secondary school students.
   I spent 10 years as a delegation leader and coach of the Australian team, and since 2008 I have been working behind the scenes with the different committees that oversee the IOI.
+  I served as President of IOI from 2021–2024.

-  IOI 2024 will be in [Alexandria, Egypt](https://www.ioi2024.eg) this September, and in 2013 we hosted [IOI 2013 in Brisbane, Australia](http://www.ioi2013.org/)!
+  IOI 2025 will be in [Bolivia](https://ioi2025.bo) next year, and in 2013 we hosted [IOI 2013 in Brisbane, Australia](http://www.ioi2013.org/)!

 - **National Mathematics Summer School**